-If you suspect your son or daughter has an eating disorder, it’s important to intervene and help your child get diagnosed and treated.
+If you suspect your child might have an eating disorder, it’s important to intervene and help your child get diagnosed and treated.

 Kids with eating disorders often react defensively and angrily when confronted for the first time.
 Many have trouble admitting, even to themselves, that they have a problem.
 Sometimes getting a family member or friend who has been treated for an eating disorder can help encourage someone to get help.
-A fear of being fat or overweight is a core problem for anyone with an eating disorder.
-So it’s understandable that kids with eating disorders don’t want to go to a clinic and “get fat.”
+A misconception of fat as a negative thing to fear is a core problem for anyone with an eating disorder.
+As such, there might be heavy pushback from your child when recovery is suggested.

-Trying to help when someone doesn’t think he or she needs it can be hard.
+Trying to help when someone doesn’t think they need it can be hard.
 Still, getting the professional assistance needed, even if your child resists, is essential.
-Enlist help from friends and family that your son or daughter trusts and loves — people known to have your child’s best interests at heart.
+Enlist help from friends and family that your child trusts and loves — people known to have your child’s best interests at heart.

 If you still encounter resistance, talk with your doctor or a mental health care professional about other approaches.